Skip to content Skip to footer

 Sexual health advice for trans men

-If you have a cervix, it’s important to attend your cervical screening tests (as well as the symptoms to look out for listed above and regular testing).
+If you have a cervix, it’s important to attend your cervical screening tests.
 The screenings (previously called “smear tests”) are currently offered every three years for eligible people aged 25 to 49.
 Eligible people aged 50 to 64 receive screening invitations every five years.

 Trans men won’t automatically be invited to cervical screening if they've registered as male with their GP.
 Speak to your GP for support in accessing the screenings you’re entitled to.